Imitation Learning for Combinatorial Optimisation under Uncertainty: Expert Taxonomy

 \subsection{Expert Optimality}

 Even when employing the expert types defined above, the underlying optimisation problem may remain difficult to solve.
-Many deterministic optimisation problems are $\mathcal{NP}$-hard, rendering exact solution approaches computationally impractical in many real-world settings.
-In such cases, practitioners rely on heuristics or impose stopping criteria when using optimisation solvers.
+Many deterministic optimisation problems are $\mathcal{NP}$-hard, making exact solution approaches computationally impractical in many real-world settings.
+As a result, practitioners often rely on heuristics or impose stopping criteria when using optimisation solvers.
 We therefore classify experts according to the optimality guarantees of the models they solve.

-\begin{itemize} \item \textbf{Task-Optimal Expert.} A task-optimal expert solves its underlying optimisation model to optimality, assuming the problem is tractable and can be solved exactly within reasonable computational limits.
-Such experts are most applicable when the problem structure permits efficient solution methods.
-For example, a strong branching expert evaluates linear programming relaxations corresponding to all fractional variables and selects the branching variable that yields the greatest improvement in the objective \cite{Nair2020SolvingMI, alvarez2016online}.
-Optimal solutions may be obtained using a variety of specialised solvers, including mixed-integer programming solvers \cite{sun2022learning}, SAT solvers \cite{sun2024enhancing}, and dedicated solvers such as Concorde for the travelling salesman problem \cite{sun2021generalization}.
-We denote the policy of a task-optimal expert by $\pi^{*\cdot}$ and the corresponding optimal action by $a^{*\cdot}$ where $\cdot$ would denote the superscript of the respective experts from \Cref{sumexpmod}.
+\begin{itemize} \item \textbf{Task-Optimal Expert} – A task-optimal expert solves its underlying optimisation model to optimality, assuming the problem is tractable and can be solved exactly within reasonable computational limits.
+Such experts are most applicable when efficient solution methods are available.
+For example, a strong branching expert evaluates linear programming relaxations for all fractional variables and selects the branching variable that yields the greatest objective improvement \cite{Nair2020SolvingMI, alvarez2016online}.
+Optimal solutions may be obtained using specialised solvers, including mixed-integer programming solvers \cite{sun2022learning}, SAT solvers \cite{sun2024enhancing}, and dedicated solvers such as Concorde for the TSP \cite{sun2021generalization}.
+We denote the policy of a task-optimal expert by $\pi^{*\cdot}$ and the corresponding optimal action by $a^{*\cdot}$, where $\cdot$ refers to the expert type in \Cref{sumexpmod}.